11x3/ilvmx/README.md

-# Internet Land of #virtual Magic and #excitement.
+# ILvMx / Internet Love #virtual Machine #exchange.

-ILvMx is a functionally minded cloud app server, or something close to an internet load virtual module exchange.
-Written with Elixir-lang and `Vagrant` so of course ILvMx is easily cloud or self-hostable.
+ILvMx is a functionally minded cloud app server.
+Written with Elixir-lang and `Vagrant`of course ILvMx is easily cloud or self-hostable.
 The working-level API currently supports native Elixir, and HTTP APIs, with Elm-lang and other support coming.

 ## Features

+- [x] Fun + Functional - Fun *and* Functional Castle, Wizards, Bots, and Hugs.
+- [.]
+Reactive - completely async event/signal, time, and step-based execution.
-- [] Storage + Code - global hashtag-based namespace of code + storage.
+- [.]
+Code + Storage - global hashtag-based namespace of code + storage.
-- [] Reactive - completely async event/signal, time, and frame-based execution.
-- [x] Fun(ctional) - fun and functional/reactive.
-- [x] Fast - low overhead `Bots` and default static object graphs.
+- [x] Wicked Fast - low overhead `Bots` and default static object graphs.
 - [x] Open Source - server/apps/dsl are completely open source.

 ## Playing with the *best* Web 4 theme park and story attraction ever.